AdnerVL/DuoWin2Login/README.md

 7. **Logging:** Clarified log file locations and behavior.
 8. **Known Issues:** Noted the fixed `FileStream` error.
 9. **Last Updated:** Set to current date (March 5, 2025).

-This README now accurately reflects your project’s current state, including the `.bat` integration and fixes we’ve discussed.
-Save this as `README.md` in your project root.
-Let me know if you’d like further tweaks!